Metering data processing

 -> a "trigger" of 15 is therefore a good value for filtering abnormal data.

-Isolated Meter
+Isolated meter

 This mode applies to electricity, thermal, and water meters.

-Virtual Meter
+Virtual meter

-A virtual meter is created when it is not possible to physically install a meter on a consumer.
+A virtual meter is created when it is not physically possible to install a meter on a consumer.

 Go to Configuration > Admin > Resampling (admin user only)